ByteWelder/TactilityDocs/docs/versions/main/tactility-development/board-development.md

 ### Create Subproject

-Make a new folder in `Boards/`.
+Make a new folder in `Boards/`: the name should match board identifier that was set in the sdkconfig file.

 Look at other board projects to see how they are set up.
-The T-Deck is likely one of the better reference implementations.
+The LilyGO T-Deck is one of the better reference implementations.
-Keep in mind that other boards might have the same or similar hardware, so you can possibly copy parts of their implementations.
-(e.g. the display and/or touch driver)
+Keep in mind that other boards might have the same or similar hardware, so you can possibly copy parts of their implementations. (e.g. the display and/or touch driver)

 Make sure there's a `extern const tt::hal::Configuration hardwareConfiguration = { .. }` variable declared.
+It needs to be declared exactly like this.
 Place it in a file named `Configuration.cpp`

-### CMake Board Mapping

-`Buildscripts/board.cmake` maps the board id to the board project name.
-Make sure you update it so your board gets loaded.

 ### Continuous Integration